WintermuteZer0/WintermuteZer0.github.io/_posts/2020-07-12-NightmareSeries_Stack_Smashing_02.md

 At this point we have made it to the third question and this time the input is being compared directly with a hardcoded value of '0xdae110c8' thus controlling the conditional CMP/JNE instruction combination which allows us to reach the 'print_flag' function call or not.

 The value is being compared directly with the offset EBP-0x10 on the stack.
-This is interesting because since if we look back, our previous input answer to this question is loaded (as all others were) at offset EBP-0x3b on the stack.
+This is interesting since if we look back, our previous input answer to this question is loaded (as all others were) at offset EBP-0x3b on the stack.
 This gives us a nice opportunity to again overflow the stack variable on our final answer, overwrite the location to ensure it contains the expected value and get our flag!

 ![](/assets/images/stacksmashing02_nightmare_04_tamu19_pwn1/stack_diagram.png)